The Story of how Tubewhips were designed and made.

 The rocks eventually puncture the inner tubes beyond repair.

-Our whips implement the 3 R's.
+Our whips used to implement the 3 R's.
 Reduce, Re-use, Recycle.
 Check out the over sized 12m tube whip.

 Two finished tube whips, one complete with handmade wood handle and the other plaited cane.